 DUI Attorneys Palm Beach and Broward County

-A person arrested for a DUI often has little or no criminal record, and in many cases the driver arrested simply made a mistake.
+A person arrested for DUI Attorneys often has little or no criminal record, and in many cases the driver arrested simply made a mistake.
 People make mistakes, but mistakes do not have to ruin a person’s life.
 Other times, the arresting officer was wrong, and the person actually wasn’t drunk or under the influence.
 DUI convictions carry several minimum mandatory penalties, and adjudication cannot be withheld.
 This means that any person who enters a plea to a DUI charge, or who is found guilty at trial by a judge or jury must be convicted.Convictions make it impossible to have your record expunged.
 It is imperative for anyone charged with DUI to retain an experienced Palm Beach criminal defense lawyer who is capable of exploiting weaknesses in the prosecutor’s case.

 What happens to me if I am convicted for a first-time DUI?